SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "ROUTINE, IN AN INTELLIGENT MAN, IS A SIGN OF AMBITION."

-- "This power of a routine grows out of our brain's ability to take over entirely until the process becomes fully unconscious."

-- "There is a difference between losing and being beaten.
-Being beaten means they are better than you.
-They are faster, stronger, and more talented."
-To Larry, losing means something else.
-It means you lost focus.
-It means you didn't concentrate on what was essential."

-- "Multitasking itself is not the enemy of Essentialism; pretending we can "multifocus" is."

-- "Suppose you are drinking a cup of tea.
-When you hold your cup, you may like to breathe in, to bring your mind back to your body, and you become fully present.
-And when you are truly there, something else is also there—life, represented by the cup of tea.
-In that moment you are real, and the cup of tea is real.
-You are not lost in the past, in the future, in your projects, in your worries.
-You are free from all of these afflictions.
-And in that state of being free, you enjoy your tea.
-That is the moment of happiness, and of peace."
-Pay attention through the day"

-- "BEWARE THE BARRENNESS OF A BUSY LIFE."

-- "Every choice we make to pursue the essential and eliminate the nonessential builds on itself, making that choice more and more habitual until it becomes virtually second nature."

-- "I continue to discover almost daily that I can do less and less—in order to contribute more."

 - "If one's life is simple, contentment has to come.
 Simplicity is extremely important for happiness."

-- "The course of history is determined not by battles, by sieges, or usurpations, but by the actions of the individual.
-The strongest city, the largest army is, at its most basic level, a collection of individuals.
-Their decisions, their passions, their foolishness, and their dreams shape the years to come.
-If there is any lesson to be learned from history, it is that all too often the fate of armies, of cities, of entire realms rests upon the actions of one person.
-In that dire moment of uncertainty, that person's decision, good or bad, right or wrong, big or small, can unwittingly change the world.
-But history can be quite the slattern.
-One never knows who that person is, where he might be, or what decision he might make.
-It is almost enough to make me believe in Destiny."

-- "I think men who lust for power are capable of almost anything."

 - "When you reach my age, Amara, people show themselves to you very clearly.
 They write their intentions and beliefs through their actions, their lies."

-- "But the power to shake mountains does little good if the knife is already buried in one's throat"

 - "There are some people who will never understand what loyalty means.
 They could tell you what it was, of course, but they will never know.
 They will never see it from the inside.
 They couldn't imagine a world where something like that was real."

-- "Courage."
-Tavi sighed.
-"As near as I can figure it, all courage gets you is more of a beating than if you'd run away."

 - "There's two kinds of bad men in the world.
 I mean, there's all kinds of ways for a man to go bad, but when you get right down to it, there's only about two kinds of men who will